Jānis Tilbergs: Career

-Following the 1917 Russian Revolution Tilbergs took part in Lenin's monumental propaganda program that called for the creation of the "Revolutionary monumental art", construction of the monuments to the revolutionaries and the "progressive artists of all times and nations".
-Tilbergs' plaster monument to Taras Shevchenko (pictured), the greatest Ukrainian poet, artist and humanist, was dedicated on 1 December 1918.
+Following the 1917 Russian Revolution, Tilbergs took part in Lenin's "Monumental propaganda" program that called for the creation of the "Revolutionary monumental art", construction of the monuments to the revolutionaries and the "progressive artists of all times and nations".
+Tilbergs' plaster monument to Ukrainian poet and artist Taras Shevchenko was dedicated on 1 December 1918.
 This first ever Shevchenko monument was not later replaced by the bronze version, as was originally planned, and was dismantled in eight years as the plaster deteriorated in open air.

 In 1918, Tilbergs briefly served as the director of the sculpture studio at the People's Art School in Vitebsk.
 Tilbergs became a professor in the Latvian Academy of Arts in Riga where he taught a Figural Painting Master class in 1921–1932.
 He authored several designs of the coins minted in the interwar Latvia.
 The Latvian lats coins struck in 1924–1926 carried the palm branch design by Tilbergs, a motive popular in Europe at the time.
-In academia Tilbergs was considered a master of the salon portrait and his portraits of Rainis (Janis Plieksans), a great Latvian writer, and Eduards Smiļģis, a famous Latvian theatrical producer, are exhibited in the Latvian National Museum of Art.
+In academia, Tilbergs was considered a master of the salon portrait and his portraits of the Latvian poet Rainis (Jānis Pliekšāns) and Latvian theatrical producer Eduards Smiļģis are exhibited in the Latvian National Museum of Art.
 In Academy Tilbergs insisted on his students staying strictly within the academic canons of realism and was even considered despotic while his school was criticized for being too academic and lacking improvisation.
-In 1932 Tilbergs' class in Academia was taken over by Gederts Eliass.
+In 1932, Tilbergs' class in Academia was taken over by Ģederts Eliass.

-In 1936 he painted a new altar for the historic Sigulda church.
+In 1936, he painted a new altar for the historic Sigulda church.

 Tilbergs return to the Academia in the post-World War II Soviet Latvia and remained a professor there from 1947 to 1957.

+In January 2026, while searching for the lost works of Vilhelms Purvītis, Tilbergs' 1939 painting Latviešu meitene (Latvian Girl), which depicts a woman in a suiti folk costume and was taken out of Latvia in 1944, was discovered in the collections of the Schleswig-Holstein State Art and Cultural History Museum in Gottorf Castle in Schleswig.

 Recognition

-Tilbergs was widely renowned in Soviet Latvia, where he was accorded the title of the People's Artist of the Latvian SSR and decorated with the Soviet Order of the Red Banner of Labour.
+Tilbergs was widely renowned in Latvian SSR, where he was accorded the title of the People's Artist of the Latvian SSR and decorated with the Soviet Order of the Red Banner of Labour.

-In modern Latvia he is recognised as one of the greatest national masters of the century.
-In 2005 the Latvian Post issued an item of postal stationery dedicated to Tilbergs' 125th birthday.
+In modern Latvia, he is recognised as one of the greatest national masters of the century.
+In 2005, the Latvian Post issued an item of postal stationery dedicated to Tilbergs' 125th birthday.